How to Install macOS Big Sur 11 in VirtualBox on Windows 10

 Step 23

-After completing the installation of the virtual macOS system, you can click About This Mac from the Finder application to check the system version.
+After installing the virtual macOS system, open the Finder app and click About This Mac to determine the system version.

 Step 1